greg-raven/Uncommon-Sense/_drafts/all.md

 The purpose of the Bill of Rights was to limit what the federal government could do.
 Any interpretation of a provision of the Bill of Rights as a grant of federal power is ipso facto wrong.
 L. A. Powe, Jr.

-Politicians need human misery. … Government’s a disease masquerading as its own cure.
+Politicians need human misery. ...
+Government's a disease masquerading as its own cure.
 L. Neil Smith

 Each day, it seemed, another law was passed to impoverish and diminish them, punishing them for whatever success they achieved and rewarding their less competent and industrious neighbors.
 L. Neil Smith

 To pretend to know when you do not know is a disease.
 Lao-Tzu

-… [W]e insist on the principle that no danger or crisis, foreign or domestic, will be solved by Americans surrendering more of their constitutional liberties, in the foolish hope that a bigger government will provide greater security.
+...
+[W]e insist on the principle that no danger or crisis, foreign or domestic, will be solved by Americans surrendering more of their constitutional liberties, in the foolish hope that a bigger government will provide greater security.
 Larry P. Arnn

-The drive of the Rockefellers and their allies is to create a one-world government combining supercapitalism and communism under the same tent, all under their control … Do I mean conspiracy?
+The drive of the Rockefellers and their allies is to create a one-world government combining supercapitalism and communism under the same tent, all under their control ...
+Do I mean conspiracy?
 Yes I do.
 I am convinced there is such a plot, international in scope, generations old in planning, and incredibly evil in intent.
 Larry P. McDonald

-The Declaration of Independence … is not a legal prescription conferring powers upon the courts; and the Constitution’s refusal to ‘deny or disparage’ other rights is far removed from affirming any one of them, and even farther removed from authorizing judges to identify what they might be, and to enforce the judges’ list against laws duly enacted by the people.
+The Declaration of Independence ... is not a legal prescription conferring powers upon the courts; and the Constitution's refusal to 'deny or disparage' other rights is far removed from affirming any one of them, and even farther removed from authorizing judges to identify what they might be, and to enforce the judges' list against laws duly enacted by the people.
 Laura Schlessinger

-If the Biden Administration’s goal was to purposefully destabilize America and destroy our country from within, it would look absolutely identical to the mess we’re in right now.
+If the Biden Administration's goal was to purposefully destabilize America and destroy our country from within, it would look absolutely identical to the mess we're in right now.
 Lauren Boebert

-It bothers me that the executive branch is taking the amazing position that just on the president’s say-so, any American citizen can be picked up, not just in Afghanistan, but at O’Hare Airport or on the streets of any city in this country, and locked up without access to a lawyer or court just because the government says he’s connected somehow with the Taliban or Al Qaeda.
-That’s not the American way.
-It’s not the constitutional way.
+It bothers me that the executive branch is taking the amazing position that just on the president's say-so, any American citizen can be picked up, not just in Afghanistan, but at O'Hare Airport or on the streets of any city in this country, and locked up without access to a lawyer or court just because the government says he's connected somehow with the Taliban or Al Qaeda.
+That's not the American way.
+It's not the constitutional way.
 Laurence Tribe

-Patterning your life around other’s opinions is nothing more than slavery.
+Patterning your life around other's opinions is nothing more than slavery.
 Lawana Blackwell

 The more is given the less the people will work for themselves, and the less they work the more their poverty will increase.
 Leo Nikolaevich Tolstoi

 What, actually, is the difference between communism and fascism?
 Both are forms of statism, authoritarianism.
-The only difference between Stalin’s communism and Mussolini’s fascism is an insignificant detail in organizational structure.
+The only difference between Stalin's communism and Mussolini's fascism is an insignificant detail in organizational structure.
 Leonard E. Read

 Contrary to the Marxists, the Nazis did not advocate public ownership of the means of production.
-They did demand that the government oversee and run the nation’s economy.
+They did demand that the government oversee and run the nation's economy.
 The issue of legal ownership, they explained, is secondary; what counts is the issue of control.
-Private citizens, therefore, may continue to hold titles to property — so long as the state reserves to itself the unqualified right to regulate the use of their property.
+Private citizens, therefore, may continue to hold titles to property --- so long as the state reserves to itself the unqualified right to regulate the use of their property.
 Leonard Peikoff

 Beyond a doubt truth bears the same relation to falsehood as light to darkness.
 Leonardo Da Vinci